pingcap/docs-cn/tidb-lightning/deploy-tidb-lightning.md

 # TiDB Lightning Deployment

-This document describes the hardware requirements of TiDB Lightning using the Local-backend, and how to deploy it using TiDB Ansible or manually.
+This document describes the hardware requirements of TiDB Lightning using the Local-backend, and how to deploy it manually.

 If you do not want the TiDB services to be impacted, read [TiDB Lightning TiDB-backend](/tidb-lightning/tidb-lightning-backends.md#tidb-lightning-tidb-backend) for the changes to the deployment steps.